bsebhat/bsebhat.github.io/content/labs/02-nginx/01-install-nginx.md

 sudo firewall-cmd --zone=public --add-service=http --permanent
 ```

-It's the same as using the `--add-port=80/tcp`, but because it's a common service, you can just use the service name and nginx will know the port and protocol because it's predefined.
+It's the same as using the `--add-port=80/tcp`, but because it's a common service, you can just use the service name and nginx will know the port and protocol because it's predefined in nginx.

 Then, I reload the firewall:
 ```
 sudo firewall-cmd --reload
 ```

-The `nginx` service will forward traffic to that port 80 to the port 3000, and the juice-shop web application will see that as HTTP requests as if it's coming from the same machine, `juiceshop` (localhost).

-Start/enable nginx service:
+And I enable and start the nginx service:
 ```
 sudo systemctl enable --now nginx.service
 ```

+Now, the `nginx` service will run a reverse proxy service that forwards traffic that uses the open port 80 into the closed port 3000, and the juice-shop web application will see that as HTTP requests coming to its port 3000 as if it's coming from itself, `juiceshop`.

-Check status for nginx and juice-shop services:
+I can check the  status for the `nginx` and `juice-shop` services:
 ```
 sudo systemctl status nginx
 sudo systemctl status juice-shop
 ```

-Open browser and go to `http://juiceshop:80` or `http://juiceshop`
+They're running.
+However, when I open a web browser on `sysadmin` and go to `http://juiceshop:80` or `http://juiceshop`, I get an error message saying "Bad Gateway".

-There's a Bad Gateway error.

-Check the nginx error log at `/var/log/nginx/error.log`

-See `(permission denied)`, might be SELinux.

-Test by turning off SELinux enforcement:
+So, I check the `nginx` service error log at `/var/log/nginx/error.log`.
+And I see `(permission denied)`.
+This is a clue that it might be the security software `SELinux` blocking the service.

+To test if it's `SELinux`, I disable it:
 ```
 sudo setenforce 0
 ```

-The `http://juiceshop:80` is accessible.
-Turn it back on:
+Now, I go to `http://juiceshop:80` in a web browser and it is accessible.
+So I need to reconfigure `SELinux` to allow access to the HTTP port 80.

+I enable `SELinux` again:
 ```
 sudo setenforce 1
 ```

- `httpd_can_network_connect`:
+And I enable the `httpd_can_network_connect` boolean (allows HTTPD services to connect to the network with HTTP port 80 with the TCP protocol):
 ```
 sudo setsebool -P httpd_can_network_connect 1
 ```

+Now, I'm able to access `http://juiceshop:80` and it is accesible.
+And users don't need to include the `:80` in the URL when accessing the web application with their browsers.